Abu-hurairah-tech/Multiplayer-Game/README.md

 ### ⚔️ Dynamic Game Modes
 * **Free-For-All (FFA):** Pure chaos.
 The first player to reach 15 kills claims victory.
 * **Tournament Bracket:** A fully automated, 1v1 single-elimination system.
-Waiting players are automatically transitioned into a live spectator mode.
+Waiting players are automatically transitioned into a live spectator mode with a live standings HUD.

+### 💥 Audio-Visual Polish
+* **Kinetic Particle System:** Enemies shatter into dynamically generated, physics-based particle explosions upon elimination.
+* **Retro Synthesizer Audio:** A completely custom, zero-dependency sound engine utilizing the **Web Audio API** to procedurally generate 8-bit sound effects (lasers, hits, explosions, and victory fanfares) in real-time.

 ### 🗺️ Procedural Generation
 Say goodbye to static levels.
 The arena's obstacles and walls are **procedurally generated** at the start of every single match, forcing players to constantly adapt their lines of sight and movement strategies.